 This can be super effective as people are inherently much more likely to trust their friends than some of the more flashy, conversion led marketing campaigns we typically see.

 This marketing strategy can also happen pretty organically.
-If your product improves people's lives or is of high enough quality, then your customers will naturally refer your product to their inner circle.
+If your product improves people's lives or is of high enough quality, then your customers will naturally refer your product to their inner circle, meaning it is one of the most organic feeling forms of marketing there is.

-Anyways back to the article!
 Basically the way Dropbox makes money is by charging for storage space, so they offered users an extra 500MB for themselves and their friend, if that friend signed up for Dropbox.
 Super simple concept with very low costs for Dropbox, but the results were fantastic.
-Sign ups increased by 60% and over 200,000 company began using the software as standard after this campaign.
+Sign ups increased by 60% and over 200,000 companies began using the software as standard after this campaign.

 Consider your customers as more than a singular revenue stream and focus on providing an effective and high quality product, and your customers can do your marketing work for you!